codingdesigner/Survival-Kit/README.markdown

 #### For New Compass Projects
   2. **Terminal**: `compass create my_project -r survivalkit -u survivalkit --javascripts-dir js --css-dir css`

+#### Note on Sass Warnings
+  When you first install or compile you may see some Sass warnings in your compiler. like: `WARNING on line 4:
+This selector doesn't have any properties and will not be rendered.`

+  These are compilation warnings, but they're intentional.
+I set up the sass files with many stub selectors that have no css properties.
+This way you can fill them in with the values you want, or simply leave them blank.
+If you leave them blank Sass omits them at compilation, but issues a warning on the assumption that you wanted to add a style there.
+I don't know of a way to suppress that warning during installation.

 ## Getting Started